 The transactions have been entered into in the normal course of business and have been established under negotiated terms.

-There are no allowances for doubtful debts being made in respect of the balances due from subsidiaries, associate and company in which a substantial shareholder has interest.
+There are no allowances for doubtful debts being made in respect of the balances due from subsidiaries, associates and companies in which certain Directors have interest.

-30. Subsidiaries
+30. DISPOSAL OF SUBSIDIARIES